 Rely solely on the back brace 100% or the time.
 A back brace is designed to assist with weakened core muscles, not replace them.
 Do as much as you can independently and use the back brace to added support.

 Wear your back brace in the shower or while bathing.
-The back brace is fabric and will get wet.
-It could cause irritation on your skin if wet or damp fabric is let on for long periods of time.
+The back brace is fabric and will get wet which could cause irritation on your skin if the wet or damp fabric is left on for long periods of time.

 Don’t borrow or lend a back brace.
 Back braces are fitted for your specific needs.
 You may think it saves a little money but in the long run, it could be causing more damage to you back.

 There aren’t many rules to using a back brace.
 The important thing is to remember that a back brace is a medical equipment and should be used with the same compliance and respect as with any medication or medical device.
 Be sure to consult your doctor about any changes or differences you notice while using your back brace.
 Don’t stop using it or even begin using one without first speaking with your healthcare provide.